+Before we begin, it’s essential to be familiar with OSHA’s standards with chainsaw parts.
 The OSHA (Occupational Safety and Health Administration) states that chainsaws must have particular parts to meet safety standards.

-So, we marked those parts with double asterisks (**).
+To give you a better look, I marked those parts with double asterisks (**).
 Also, the ANSI B175.1-1991, known as the Gasoline-Powered Chainsaws Safety Requirements, must be met by any chainsaw that goes into use after February 9, 1995.

 They both cut wood but are not the same in every way.
-It is the most important part of gas- and electric-powered saws as it won’t run without the engine.
+It is the most important part of gas and electric-powered saws as it won’t run without the engine.